preston-evans98/bitcoin-warp/Readme.md

 # Welcome to Bitcoin Warp
-Bitcoin Warp is an ongoing implementation of a new Bitcoin Client in Rust.
+Bitcoin Warp is an ongoing implementation of a new [Bitcoin](http://www.bitcoinwarp.com/bitcoin.pdf) client in Rust.
 You can track our progress on [Github](https://github.com/preston-evans98/bitcoin-warp) or view our docs at [bitcoinwarp.com](bitcoinwarp.com).

 Bitcoin Warp is a work in progress.
 It is developed as a collection of libraries implementing the different components of a Bitcoin node (such as networking, cryptography, shared primitives, etc.), and a `warpd` binary which uses them.
 Expect the structure of this project to change very frequently up until the 1.0 release.